jpmaldonado/impala_training/building_queries.md

     ENSG00000227232  p36.33
     ENSG00000227232  p36.33
     ENSG00000227232  p36.33

+This join you performed above is an inner join by default and will only return rows that have entries in both tables.
+You can also specify the join more explicity, which can make complex queries easier to read.
+Specify any filters after the JOIN conditions:

+    SELECT dist.*, cyto.name as cytoband_name
+    FROM users_selasady.distinct_test as dist
+    JOIN p7_ref_grch37.cytoband as cyto
+        ON dist.chrom = cyto.chrom
+        AND dist.pos BETWEEN cyto.start and cyto.stop
+    WHERE dist.chrom = '1'
+    LIMIT 5

 <h4>Types of Joins</h4>
 In SQL you can use different types of joins, depending on what results you would like to return.